 Milwaukee’s compact downtown makes it easily walkable.
 The 3-mile Milwaukee RiverWalk winds through downtown, connecting the Beerline B neighborhood to Old World Third Street and then the Historic Third Ward.

-MCTS buses run throughout downtown Milwaukee and the rest of the county, including the new East/West Bus Rapid Transit line, Connect 1.
+MCTS buses, including the new Connect 1 Bus Rapid Transit Line (BRT), run throughout downtown Milwaukee and the rest of the county.
 Download the Umo mobile app, which makes it easy for all to get around with route information and real-time bus tracking - you can even buy your fare directly from your phone!

 It’s easy to explore the city on two wheels.
 All city buses are equipped with a bike rack so you can decide how far you ride.
 If you didn’t bring a bike, take advantage of Milwaukee’s bike share program, Bublr Bikes.
 Stations are located throughout downtown and in neighboring Shorewood, Wauwatosa and West Allis.
 Milwaukee is a BCycle city, so use your home pass to check out a bike and start riding.

 Ride with peace of mind with TaxiMKE.
 Milwaukee’s largest, most trusted taxi company, TaxiMKE offers reliable service without surge pricing.
 Order via the TaxiMKE app 24/7 365 days a year to get to enjoy a night out, get to the airport, and so much more.

 Located downtown, the recently renovated Milwaukee Intermodal Station features 14 total Amtrak departures daily between Chicago and Milwaukee, and daily direct departures between Minneapolis/St. Paul.
 Connect through Chicago to over 500 cities nationwide.
 Check the schedule here.